Sweden heading into Nato, after Orbán-Kristersson deal

 He's become an EU pariah over his illiberal rule at home, which saw billions of euros in EU funding to Hungary withheld.

-And for Iván László Nagy, a Hungary expert from the Visegrad Insight think-tank in Warsaw, another factor that swayed Orbán on Nato was his courtship of Italian prime minister and Atlanticist Giorgia Meloni, in his quest for more influence in Brussels.
+And for Iván László Nagy, a journalist at the HVG weekly in Hungary and an expert at the Visegrad Insight think-tank in Warsaw, another factor that swayed Orbán on Nato was his courtship of Italian prime minister and Atlanticist Giorgia Meloni, in his quest for more influence in Brussels.

 Fidesz' 12 MEPs are currently not in any political group in the European Parliament, locking them out of decision-making and information-sharing.